Crespo-Otero-group/fromage/README.md

 And if you intend to use Turbomole or Molcas, directories set up with the appropriate name (`mh`,`mg` and so on).

+The `cryspy.in` file has a similar structure to the `config` file but is much simpler and is not even necessary for geometry optimisation in Gaussian.
+If you want to change a program used in a specific level of theory from Gaussian, simply add `high_level [program]` or `low_level [program]`.
+For MECI search, add `bool_ci 1`

-For Turbomole ricc2, run a define and then write in all of the point charges from `mh.temp` under the block `$point_charges`.
+For Turbomole RI-CC2, run a define and then write in all of the point charges from `mh.temp` under the block `$point_charges`.

 **IMPORTANT**: Turbomole uses Bohr units in its control file and as such the x, y and z columns should be scaled accordingly